awsdocs/aws-sct-user-guide/doc_source/agents.oltp.md

-# Migrating data from on\-premises databases<a name="agents.oltp"></a>
+# Extracting data from on\-premises databases using data extraction agents<a name="agents.oltp"></a>

-You can use an AWS SCT agent to extract data from your on\-premises relational database and migrate it to the AWS Cloud\.
-The agent extracts your data and uploads the data to either Amazon S3 or, for large\-scale migrations, an AWS Snowball Edge device\.
-You can then use AWS SCT to copy the data to the AWS Cloud\.
+You can use an AWS SCT agent to extract data from your on\-premises relational database\.
+You can then migrate the extracted data to the AWS Cloud\.

 ## Installing extraction agents<a name="agents.oltp.Installing"></a>

-We recommend that you install multiple extraction agents on individual computers, separate from the computer that is running AWS SCT\.
-The AWS DMS agent is provided as part of [Installing, verifying, and updating AWS SCT](CHAP_Installing.md)\.
+You can install multiple data extraction agents on individual computers, separate from the computer that is running AWS SCT\.
+Use this approach to run multiple data extraction agents in parallel\.

+The AWS DMS data extraction agent is provided as part of AWS SCT installation package\.
+Find the installation file in the `dmsagent` folder of the AWS SCT installation directory\.
+For more information, see [Installing, verifying, and updating AWS SCT](CHAP_Installing.md)\.

-**To install an AWS DMS agent**
+**To install an AWS DMS data extraction agent**

 1. Make sure that AWS SCT and the AWS DMS agent are installed on separate machines\.
-Make sure that the AWS DMS agent is installed on the same machine as the Open Database Connectivity \(ODBC\) drivers and, as needed, the Snowball Edge client\.
+Make sure that the AWS DMS agent is installed on the same machine as the Open Database Connectivity \(ODBC\) drivers and, as needed, the AWS Snowball Edge client\.

-1. In the AWS SCT installation directory, locate the RPM Package Manager \(RPM\) file called `aws-schema-conversion-tool-dms-agent-X.X.X-XX.x86_64.rpm`\.
+1. In the `dmsagent` folder of the AWS SCT installation directory, locate the RPM Package Manager \(RPM\) file called `aws-schema-conversion-tool-dms-agent-X.X.X-XX.x86_64.rpm`\.

    Copy it to the AWS DMS agent machine\.